 The Mentor Program is a vital part of our Clinical Yoga Therapy Foundation and Bridge programs, designed to foster professional development and collaboration through personalized mentorship.
-Foundation students will engage in 19.5 hours, while Bridge students will complete 15.5 hours of mentorship, including one-on-one sessions with experienced faculty.
+Foundation students will engage in 19.5 hours (including 11 Residential and 8.5 Asynchronous hours), while Bridge students will complete 15.5 hours of mentorship (including 7 Residential and 8.5 Asynchronous hours), including one-on-one sessions with experienced faculty.
 This flexible program allows students to choose their mentors and schedule sessions at mutually convenient times, promoting an adaptable and collaborative learning environment.
 The program emphasizes the development of professional collaboration skills, effective time management, and personalized guidance to deepen the application of yoga therapy principles in coursework and Guru Kula presentations.
 By participating in the Mentor Program, students gain tailored insights and advice that enhance their academic and professional growth, preparing them for successful careers in yoga therapy.
-Mentorship sessions can be conducted in person, by telephone, or via Zoom, with each mentored hour costing \$100 in addition to tuition fees.
+Mentorship sessions can be conducted in person, by telephone, or via Zoom, with each Residential mentored hour costing \$100 in addition to tuition fees.

-Guru Kula Foundation/Bridge Presentations Instructors: Melinda Atkins, M.ED, MSc., C-IAYT, E-RYT 500 Anthony Connell, B.A., C-IAYT, E-RYT500 Adam Flores, Licensed CCPA, C-IAYT, E-RYT500, YACEP Grisell Gonzalez, B.S., C-IAYT, E-RYT500 Dawn Loftin, M.A., C-IAYT, E-RYT500 Alisha Pacheco, M.BA., C-IAYT, E-RYT500
+Guru Kula Foundation/Bridge Presentations

-The Guru Kula Foundation/Bridge Presentations course is a comprehensive 44-hour program designed to showcase students' ability to integrate and apply the knowledge gained throughout their studies.
+Instructors: Melinda Atkins, M.ED, MSc., C-IAYT, E-RYT 500 Anthony Connell, B.A., C-IAYT, E-RYT500 Adam Flores, Licensed CCPA, C-IAYT, E-RYT500, YACEP Grisell Gonzalez, B.S., C-IAYT, E-RYT500 Dawn Loftin, M.A., C-IAYT, E-RYT500 Alisha Pacheco, M.BA., C-IAYT, E-RYT500 gained throughout their studies.
 This course consists of 18 residential hours, 16 synchronous hours, and 10 asynchronous hours.
 Students will prepare a detailed report and presentation on a specific condition, focusing on how a Yoga Therapy protocol can alleviate symptoms.
 The assignment requires students to describe the condition, current treatments, and the developed protocol, while also discussing the integration of Yoga Therapy with conventional healthcare, ethical principles, and comparisons with traditional methods.
 This course aims to develop students' professional communication skills, interdisciplinary awareness, and ability to advocate for Yoga Therapy in clinical settings.
 Through personalized guidance and active participation, students will deepen their understanding of holistic health, enhance client assessment skills, and promote evidence-based practices.
 The course also encourages self-reflection, cultural competence, and effective use of technology, preparing students for successful careers in yoga therapy.